Clean Needle Technique Course: FAQs

 A. The CNT course is designed for the following categories of individuals:

-(1) currently enrolled AOM students whose program of study requires them to take the CNT course; (2) AOM students or graduates who wish to receive NCCAOM certification; (3) AOM graduates or practitioners whose state licensing board requires completion of the CNT course.
-In addition, some insurance carriers or employers may require completion of a recent CNT course, and some state boards governing the practice of detoxification specialists may require complete of the national CNT course as well.
+(1) currently enrolled AOM students whose program of study requires them to take the CNT course; (2) AOM students or graduates who wish to receive NCCAOM certification; (3) AOM students, graduates or practitioners whose state licensing board requires completion of the CNT course.
+In addition, some insurance carriers or employers may require completion of a recent CNT course, and some state boards governing the practice of detoxification (NADA) specialists may require complete of the national CNT course as well.

 Question 4: Why should I take the CNT course?